 A clean boot eliminates any software conflicts that may be causing the Windows 10 fails c1900101-4000d problem.

 These conflicts can be caused by applications and services that start up and run in the background whenever you start Windows normally.

-Solution 4: Disconnect multiple hard disks and any devices attached to your computer
+4. Disconnect multiple hard disks and any devices attached

 Once you do this, unplug the computer from the power outlet on the wall, remove the laptop battery, hold the power button down for 10-15 seconds, then plug back the power outlet and restart.

 5. Use Command Prompt (Admin)

 - Press the Windows key + R, type cmd, and hit enter.